 Harvest

-The grapes selected to produce Villaia 2016 were gathered in October 5th.
-Yields 6,8 tons per hectare.
+The grapes selected to produce Villaia are gathered at the end of September.
+Yields 6,5 tons per hectare.

 Vinification